gustavorino/sanity-graphql-codegen/README.md

 # Features

-A Next.js project with Sanity and GraphQL setup.
+A Next.js starter project with Sanity and GraphQL/Typescript code generation.

 - GraphQL code generation with Typescript integration.
 - VSCode auto-complete for GraphQL queries.